lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 and it is added to an EnergyPlus ``Zone Group`` which has a multiplier of :math:`3`, then EnergyPlus will send its surface, volume and load after multiplying it by a factor of :math:`6`.
-Therefore, users need to ensure that the design air mass flow rate is :math:`\dot m_0 = 6.0 \, \mathrm{kg/s}`.
+Therefore, users need to ensure that the design air mass flow rate in Modelica is :math:`\dot m_0 = 6.0 \, \mathrm{kg/s}`.

 In Modelica, thermal zones may be grouped to HVAC systems.
 As the HVAC system in the idf file is removed, Modelica has its own object to group thermal zones to an HVAC system for the purpose of taking into account the load diversity for system sizing.
-The corresponding Modelica object is called ``HVACZones`` and described in xxx.
+The corresponding Modelica class is called ``HVACZones``.
-Note that the Modelica ``HVACZones`` model has no entry for zone or group multipliers, as the values from the EnergyPlus idf file are applied during the system sizing as described in the above two paragraphs.
+Note that the Modelica ``HVACZones`` model has no entry for zone or group multipliers, as the values from the idf file are applied during the system sizing as described in the above two paragraphs.